andrewkolagit/DetectPack-Forge/README.md

    - The frontend will be available at [http://localhost:5173](http://localhost:5173) (default Vite port).

 5. **Connect to your backend**
+   - The n8nbackend .json file has been uploaded on the repo.
+All that is needed to do is take this file and import it into your new n8n workflow.
-   - Ensure your backend/API is running and accessible at the URL specified in your `.env.local`.
+   - Ensure your backend is running and accessible at the URL specified in your `.env.local`.
    - The frontend will communicate with the backend using the configured API URL.

 **Note:**